Arceliar/bmwrapper/README.md

 Account Settings->Composition&Addressing has a checkbox to disable HTML formatting, and to change default quote behavior.
 I have mine set to place my reply above the quote, my signature below my reply and above the quote.
 If you use these settings, then when bmwrapper parses for leading '>' and strips them, moving the text below a '-------' line, your outgoing reply messages will look (mostly) consistent with PyBitmessage.

+If you want to remove the reply header: (The line that says who wrote the last message, and when you received it)
+    Edit->Preferences->Advanced->Configuration Editor
+    mailnews.reply_header_type = 0
+    mailnews.reply_header_originalmessage = (change this to an empty string)

+You can leave the address of the person you're replying to, but not the timestamp, by changing the first setting to 1 instead.

 Also useful, if you want messages to be threaded:
-    Edit->Preferences->Advanced->Configuration Editor
     mail.strict_threading = false
     mail.thread_without_re = true
     mailnews.localizedRe = AW,Aw,Antwort,VS,Vs,SV,Sv,Svar